 At first glance, I kind of figured a decarboxylation machine was the cannabis equivalent to a wine aerator ? something that improves the flavor of the cannabis but is kind of a useless accessory.
 I couldn’t have been more wrong.

 What most people don’t know is that activating THC isn’t the only benefit of decarboxylation.
 When done properly, it actually preserves the cannabinoids in the plant, makes it more potent and provides users with a more efficient and consistent dose.
-For many medical cannabis patients, this means a dramatic change in quality of life and pain management.
 A decarboxylation machine can also be used to infuse cannabis into oils to make edibles or beauty products.

-The three benefits to using a decarboxylation machine are:
+The three positives to using a decarboxylation machine are:

 - Fully activating the THC in your cannabis